 Step 5: Dispute fraudulent accounts on your credit reports

-File disputes with each credit bureau for any accounts or inquiries you do not recognize.
+File disputes with each bureau for any accounts or inquiries you do not recognize.
 Include your Identity Theft Report from the FTC.
 The bureau has 30 days to investigate and remove fraudulent information.

 Step 6: Monitor for ongoing fraud (next 12 months)

-Common types of identity theft and how to prevent each
+Common types of identity theft and prevention

-Credit card fraud: Someone uses your existing card number for unauthorized purchases.
-Prevention: Enable transaction alerts on all cards.
-Review statements monthly.
-Use virtual card numbers for online shopping (offered by Capital One, Citi, and others).
+| Credit card fraud | Someone uses your existing card number for unauthorized purchases | Transaction alerts on all cards; virtual card numbers for online shopping |

-New account fraud: Someone opens a credit card, loan, or bank account in your name.
-Prevention: Credit freeze blocks this almost entirely.
+| New account fraud | Someone opens a credit card, loan, or bank account in your name | Credit freeze — blocks this almost entirely |

-Tax refund fraud: Someone files a tax return using your SSN and claims your refund.
-Prevention: File early (January/February).
-Get an IRS IP PIN.
+| Tax refund fraud | Someone files a return using your SSN and claims your refund | File early (January/February); get IRS IP PIN |

-Medical identity theft: Someone uses your insurance information for medical services.
-Prevention: Review Explanation of Benefits (EOB) statements from your insurer.
-If you see charges for services you did not receive, report immediately.
+| Medical identity theft | Someone uses your insurance information for medical services | Review Explanation of Benefits statements; report unknown charges |

 Should you pay for identity theft protection?